felipead/dotfiles/README.md

 To get more information about the settings for a specific tool, enter its directory and read its documentation.

+This script is idepomtent, i.e., running it once or several times should produce the same outcome.
+If the settings are already installed, it will update them with the latest version.

 ## License

 [MIT](LICENSE)